You can see the dawn from anywhere.

 About Dr. Jenna Cheng

-Dr. Jenna is board-certified in child and adult psychiatry.
+Dr. Jenna is double board-certified in child and adult psychiatry.
 She is also certified in trauma-focused CBT, and trained in family therapy at UCLA.
-She is a member of the New Center for Psychoanalysis in Los Angeles.
+She is a past member of the New Center for Psychoanalysis in Los Angeles.

 Dr. Jenna speaks conversational Mandarin and Japanese.